-If you haven’t started the Tableau yet, Double click on the Tableau desktop to open.
+If you have not started the Tableau yet, Double click on the Tableau desktop to open.
 Once it is open, it looks like below screenshot

-First, Under the Connect to a Server section, Please select the Microsoft Analysis Services Option
+First, Under the Tableau Connect to a Server section, Please select the Microsoft Analysis Services Option

-Once you selected the Microsoft Analysis Services Option, a new window will be opened to configure the Server Connections.
+Once you selected the Microsoft Analysis Services Option, a new window will open to configure the Server Connections.

-- Local Cube File: If the Cube file is in your file system then select this option.
+- Local Cube File: If the Cube file is in your file system, and select this option.

-- Enter information to log on to the server: Please select, How you want to connect with Microsoft Analysis Services?.
-If you want to use the current windows login credentials then select Use Windows Authentication option otherwise, Please select Use specific Username and Password option and specify the credentials (User name and Password) to access the SQL Server.
+- Enter information to log on to the server: Use this section to decide how you want to connect with Microsoft Analysis Services.
+If you’re going to use the current windows login credentials, then select Use Windows Authentication option.
+Otherwise, please select Use specific Username and Password option, and specify the credentials (Username and Password) to access the SQL Server.

-For now, we just used our own instance and click on OK button
+For now, we just used our own instance and clicked on OK button

-If you want to choose the cube file from local hard drive then select Local Cube File option.
-Once you selected this option, Browse button will be enabled to navigate us the entire file system as shown below.
-You can download this Cube from Microsoft official Download Center for free.
+If you want to choose the cube file from the local hard drive, then select the Local Cube File option.
+Once you selected this option, the Browse button will enable us to navigate the entire file system, as shown below.
+You can download this Cube from the Microsoft official Download Center.

-Once you click OK button, below screenshot will be appeared.
-Please understand the following option before you start creating report
+After you click the OK button, the below screenshot will appear.
+Please understand the following option before you start creating a report